JamieDWilson/test_doc/docs/running_omg/changing_parameters.md

 	);
 ```

+{: .note }
-(Note that each new parameter name/value pair is followed by ... and each new parameter line begins with a comma.
-This makes it easy to quickly delete a line or copy/paste a new line in)
+Each new parameter name/value pair is followed by the line-continuation '...' and each new parameter line begins with a comma.
+This makes it easy to quickly delete a line or copy/paste a new line in.